mobizel/markdown-docs-bundle/docs/how-to-localize-your-documentation.md

 # How to localize your documentation

-You can use configure your docs context for localization.
+You can configure your docs context for localization.

 ```yaml
 # config/packages/mobizel_markdown_docs.yaml